Kernix13/rural-homestead/Realtor-notes.md

 ### 2. Ownership

-- Could be a person or a company or a bank or a county - don’t worry about that in the beginning
+- Could be a person or a company or a bank or a county - don't worry about that in the beginning
 - Eventually, you will be able to find out who the owner is
 - Banks - auctions - will take you to another site for the auction
 - Owners - can range from bad deal to a great deal - owners often overprice the land